Mini-DVI

-The Mini-DVI connector is used on certain Apple computers as a digital alternative to the Mini-VGA connector.
+The Mini-DVI connector was used on certain older Apple computers as a digital alternative to Apple's Mini-VGA connector.
 Its size is between the full-sized DVI and the tiny Micro-DVI.
 It is found on the 12-inch PowerBook G4 (except the original 12-inch 867 MHz PowerBook G4, which used Mini-VGA), the Intel-based iMac, the MacBook Intel-based laptop, the Intel-based Xserve, and the 2009 Mac mini.

 In October 2008, Apple announced the company was phasing Mini-DVI out in favor of Mini DisplayPort.

 Mini-DVI connectors on Apple hardware are capable of carrying DVI, VGA, or TV signals through the use of adapters, detected with EDID (Extended display identification data) via DDC.
 This connector is often used in place of a DVI connector in order to save physical space on devices.
 Mini-DVI does not support dual-link connections and hence cannot support resolutions higher than 1920×1200 @60 Hz but can support higher resolutions at 30 Hz such as 3440x1440 (21:9 UWQHD) that were not supported by the first implementation of Mini DisplayPort 1.1a.

 There are various types of Mini-DVI adapter: